Molecular files and atom typing¶

 Atomic radius (assigned per element from

-The rDock scoring functions do not use partial charges and therefore partial charges do not have to be defined.
+The RxDock scoring functions do not use partial charges and therefore partial charges do not have to be defined.
 The atomic radii are simplified radii defined per element, and are used for cavity mapping and in the polar scoring function term, but are not used in the vdW scoring function term.
 The latter has its own indepedent parameterisation based on the Tripos force field types.

 Difference between formal charge and distributed formal charge¶

 The formal charge on an atom is always an integer.
 For example, a charged carboxylic acid group (COO-) can be defined formally as a formal double bond to a neutral oxygen sp2, and a formal single bond to a formally charged oxygen sp3.
-In reality of course, both oxygens are equivalent. rDock distributes the integer formal charge across all equivalent atoms in the charged group that are topologically equivalent.
+In reality of course, both oxygens are equivalent.
+RxDock distributes the integer formal charge across all equivalent atoms in the charged group that are topologically equivalent.
 In negatively charged acid groups, the formal charge is distributed equally between the acid oxygens.
 In positively charged amines, the formal charge is distributed equally between the hydrogens.
 In charged guanidinium, amidinium, and imidazole groups, the central carbon also receives an equal portion of the formal charge (in addition to the hydrogens).
 The distributed formal charge is also known as the group charge.
-The polar scoring functions in rDock use the distributed formal charge to scale the polar interaction strength of the polar interactions.
+The polar scoring functions in RxDock use the distributed formal charge to scale the polar interaction strength of the polar interactions.